yzGuu830/efficient-speech-codec/README.md

     --save_path /path/to/output \
     --seed 53
 ```
 We use `accelerate` library to handle distributed training.
 Logging is processed by `wandb` library.
 With 4 NVIDIA RTX4090 GPUs, training an ESC codec requires ~12h for 250k training steps on 180k 3-second audio clips with a batch size of 36.
+For detailed configurations, please refer to `./configs/` folder.

 ### Evaluation